codcube/webize/DONE.md

-it seems like im never referencing the TODO since there's always obvious pressing bugs on the front of my mind and evident on open tabs , so instead of a TODO im gonna try logging what was DONE instead for a bit. eventually this should go in GIT logs but we need the GIT RDFizer first to get the data out so plaintext will do for now
+i never look at TODO.md since there's always obvious pressing bugs on the front of my mind and evident on open tabs, so instead of TODO i'm logging what was DONE instead. eventually this will go in GIT logs but we need the GIT RDFizer first to get the data out so markdown will do for now

 Jul 20 16:22:11 2023 -> Sep 10 01:07:53 2023 (ad57a727491c5b28f8ed5bff1bd25c71bb61214a -> adb0306d790901d5b38f9d6966b1de39a3c378f7)